karlguillotte/ember-searchable-array/README.md

 # Ember Searchable Array

 This Ember addon provides a Mixin to facilitate text search using [Sifter](https://github.com/brianreavis/sifter.js) in array proxies.
+It can be added to any `Ember.ArrayProxy` or `Ember.ArrayController` to enable search on it.
 A dummy application has been created to showcase this Mixin.
-It can ba added to any `Ember.ArrayProxy` or `Ember.ArrayController` to enable search on it.
+See Running section for more details.

 This README outlines the details of using and collaborating on this Ember addon.